viboes/std-make/doc/proposal/expected/DXXXXR0_expected.md

 * Make the unexpected value a salient attribute of the expected class concerning the relational operators.
 * Removed open point about making expected<T,E> and expected<T> different classes.
 # Introduction
 Class template `expected<T,E>` proposed here is a type that may contain a value of type `T` or a value of type `E` in its storage space. `T` represents the expected value, `E` represents the reason explaining why it doesn’t contains a value of type `T`, that is, the unexpected value.
 Its interface allows to query if the underlying value is either the expected value (of type `T`) or an unexpected value (of type `E`).
 The original idea comes from Andrei Alexandrescu C++ and Beyond 2012: Systematic Error Handling in C++ talk [Alexandrescu.Expected].
 The interface and the rational are based on `std::experimental::optional` [N3793] and Haskell monads.
 We can consider that `expected<T,E>` is a generalization of `optional<T>` providing in addition a monad interface and some specific functions associated to the unexpected type `E`.
 It requires no changes to core language, and breaks no existing code.

  # Motivation and Scope
 Basically, the two main error mechanisms are exceptions and return codes.
 Before further explanation, we should ask us what are the characteristics of a good error mechanism.

-* **Error visibility**: Failure cases should appears throughout the code review.
+* **Error visibility**: Failure cases should appear throughout the code review.
 Because the debug can be painful if the errors are hidden.
 * **Information on errors**: The errors should carry out as most as possible information from their origin, causes and possibly the ways to resolve it.
 * **Clean code**: The treatment of errors should be in a separate layer of code and as much invisible as possible.
 So the code reader could notice the presence of exceptional cases without stop his reading.
 * **Non-Intrusive error** The errors should not monopolize a communication channel dedicated to the normal code flow.
 They must be as discrete as possible.
 For instance, the return of a function is a channel that should not be exclusively reserved for errors.